satwikkansal/wtfpython/README.md

 **`256` is an existing object but `257` isn't**

 When you start up python the numbers from `-5` to `256` will be allocated.
-These numbers are used a lot, so it makes sense to just have them ready.
+These numbers are used a lot, so it makes sense just to have them ready.

 Quoting from https://docs.python.org/3/c-api/long.html
-> The current implementation keeps an array of integer objects for all integers between -5 and 256, when you create an int in that range you actually just get back a reference to the existing object.
+> The current implementation keeps an array of integer objects for all integers between -5 and 256, when you create an int in that range you just get back a reference to the existing object.
 So it should be possible to change the value of 1.
-I suspect the behaviour of Python in this case is undefined. :-)
+I suspect the behavior of Python, in this case, is undefined. :-)

 ```py
 >>> id(256)